We open doors to improve lives and uplift communities through educational, economic and support services.

-Under the general supervision of the Coordinator of Enrollment & Recruitment, is responsible for assessing the social service needs of clients, providing direct and indirect services and referrals and engaging participants in leadership roles throughout the agency through mentoring and training.
+Under the general supervision of the Family Support Services Coordinator is responsible for assessing the social service needs of participants, providing direct and indirect services and referrals and engaging participants in various activities and leadership roles throughout the agency through mentoring and training.

 DUTIES AND RESPONSIBILITIES: